vinayak-7-0-3/Tidal-DL-Telegram/README.md

 - `AUTH_USERS` - List of User ID who can use the bot (Only needed if IS_BOT_PUBLIC = False)
 - `INLINE_THUMB` - Logo to be shown in inline search results.
 (Use CDN links for better performance)
 - `ENV` - Set to True if using ENV Variables.
+- `SEARCH_CHANNEL` - ID of channel/gropup to search downloaded/other songs files direcly